ppgco/ppg-core-ios-sdk/README.md

 <small><sup>1</sup> - webpush doesn't support silent messages due to Push API implementation</small>

-If `foreignId` field was passed with `receiver` then it will also included in event in message.
+If `foreignId` field was passed with `receiver` then it will also be included in event in message.

 Example events package: